tekartik/sembast.dart/README.md

 test its algorithms using Dart VM and not Dartium

     // Idb factory based on sembast
-    IdbSembastFactory idbFactory = new IdbSembastFactory(ioDatabaseFactory);
+    IdbSembastFactory idbFactory = new IdbSembastFactory(databaseFactoryIo);

     String store = "my_store";